Safeguards, Co-Benefits & SDGs

 Have a Robust Stakeholder Engagement Processes

 Project developers must design and implement a comprehensive stakeholder engagement process that prioritizes meaningful participation, especially from Indigenous Peoples and other marginalized or vulnerable communities who may be affected by the project.
-This process should demonstrate a genuine commitment to transparency, responsiveness, and benefit-sharing.
+This process must demonstrate a genuine commitment to transparency, responsiveness, and benefit-sharing.

 Key components include:

 • Stakeholder Engagement Plans: Developers must establish a clear plan outlining how stakeholders will be identified, engaged, and kept informed throughout the project lifecycle.
-Special attention should be given to groups that may face barriers to participation.
+Special attention must be given to groups that may face barriers to participation.

 • Be conducted in the local language(s) and tailored to the cultural context;